 If you do decide to seek compensation from an insurance company for your whiplash injury, it’s important to do so with the guidance of an experienced motor vehicle accident attorney.
 They can help you navigate the process of filing an injury claim and being paid damages.
 This can include compensation for medical bills, lost wages, and other damages like pain and suffering.

-Your settlement will ultimately depend on your ability to make a strong case for yourself, which will be difficult to do independently.
-A lawyer experienced in car accident injury cases can help you navigate the challenges of negotiating with an insurance company whose interest is to pay you as little as possible.
+The compensation you receive is likely to ultimately depend on your ability to present a strong claim , which can be difficult to do independently.
+A lawyer experienced in pursuing car accident injury claims and negotiating settlements with insurers can help you navigate the challenges of pursuing your claim and negotiating with an insurer whose interests are to pay you as little as possible.

 The final thing you should do after a whiplash injury is focus on your recovery.
 Thankfully, most people who experience whiplash recover within a few months.
 That being said, it can sometimes take six months or more to recover.
 This is especially the case if you were in a serious, high-speed car accident or if you had a pre-existing issue with your neck.